Healthcare in Canada

 Premiums do tend to be on the expensive side, and thus if relocating to Canada with a job offer in place, expats should negotiate private insurance as part of their employment package.

-Pharmacies and medicines in Canada
+Pharmacies in Canada

 Pharmacies can easily be found in all major Canadian cities.
 They can be located within drug stores, grocery stores and large department stores, as well as attached to hospitals and medical clinics.